sturrent/azure-cli/aks-net-diagnostics-integration/ARCHITECTURE.md

 **Findings Summary:**
-- [ERROR] Cluster failed with error: VMExtensionProvisioningError
+- [CRITICAL] Cluster failed with error: VMExtensionProvisioningError
-- [ERROR] Node pools in failed state: nodepool1
+- [CRITICAL] Node pools in failed state: nodepool1
-- [ERROR] Private cluster is using custom DNS servers (10.1.0.10) that cannot resolve Azure private DNS zones
+- [WARNING] Private cluster is using custom DNS servers (10.1.0.10) which may not resolve Azure private DNS zones

 Tip: Use --details flag for detailed analysis